johnovelli/anya-shop-bot/README.md

 ### 2) Resolution and Display mode

-- The resolution should be set to 1280x720.
+- The resolution should be 1280x720.
 - The game should be in Windowed Mode.

 ![Resolution and Display mode](https://raw.githubusercontent.com/johnovelli/anya-shop-bot/main/imgs/config/display_settings.jpg)